kymb0/kymb0.github.io/_posts/2024-08-21-Set-up-ur-own-lab01.md

 ## A "Brief" Client "Brief"

 Umbrella Corporation have taken over the database infrastructure of a recently acquired pharmaceutical company.
 The data stored is considered to be highly sensitive, namely the “5G_enzyme_experimental” database.
-Umbrella have engaged <your_company> to test the resiliency of the MSSQL infrastructure against a threat actor who has internal network access.
+Umbrella have engaged _your_company_name_ to test the resiliency of the MSSQL infrastructure against a threat actor who has internal network access.

 ## Demonstrated Skills